 The TikTok Star Machine is up and running, and Rae is among its first products.

 If Rae is a Disney-style prodigy for the TikTok age, then meet the rest of 2021’s Gen Z Mickey Mouse Club, who are all following that oh-so-familiar blueprint towards ubiquity.
 Dixie D’Amelio, the 19-year-old sister of the most-followed TikTok personality Charli D’Amelio, released “Be Happy” in July.
 Eighteen-year-old Lil’ Huddy (real name Chase Hudson), served pop-punk angst with “The Eulogy of You And Me.
-Nessa Barrett, the 17-year-old at the centre of the latest TikTok drama, has a song called “la di die.”
+Nessa Barrett, the 17-year-old at the center of the latest TikTok drama, has a song called “la di die.”
 Unlike Lil’ Nas X, who got famous after “Old Town Road” blew up on the platform, these singers were TikTok personalities first, amassing a following by doing trending dance routines and challenges to other people’s songs.
 And it got them noticed: Lil’ Huddy’s TikTok success led to an appearance in Machine Gun Kelly’s Downfalls High opposite Euphoria star Sydney Sweeney.
 Dixie appeared in Brat TV series Attaway General as well as a Hulu reality series about her family before releasing any music.
 Rae appears in the final season of Keeping Up with the Kardashians.

 As Erin Frankenberry noted on Medium in 2014, from the early Mickey Mouse Club days to now, there are two common signs that a young actor’s career is rising in the Disney star ecosystem: 1.
 They star in a Disney movie, and 2.
 They release a saccharine single.
 In 2009, Gomez starred in Wizards of Waverly Place: The Movie, the film based on her already popular show, Wizards of Waverly Place.
 During her tenure on the show, Gomez recorded the show’s theme song, and later “Cruella De Vil” and “Fly to Your Heart,” which Disney included in two subsequent film soundtracks and promoted widely as her star train continued to pick up steam.
 Other young actors, like Miley Cyrus and Demi Lovato, were already aspiring musicians when they joined the Disney family, but we were also subjected to stars like Dylan and Cole Sprouse.
 The Suite Life of Zack and Cody twins had no musical aspirations to speak of, but were still made to lip-sync in the Disney Channel music video “A Dream is a Wish Your Heart Makes.”
 The expectation is simple: If you’re young and famous, you sing; vocal talent optional.